 Skiing is a pastime enjoyed by millions of people all over the world.
 It’s hard to describe the excitement of skiing down a double black diamond, or the rush you get as you take the lift up a new mountain for the first time.
 However, it isn’t always a cheap hobby.

 From gear to lift passes, the costs can add up quickly.
 One of the best ways to keep the hobby affordable is to treat your gear well.
 The better you take care of your equipment, the longer it will last.
 That’s especially true for your skis, which are arguably the most important piece of gear you own.

 Waxing skis and tuning your gear is one of the best ways to stay safe, prolong the life of your gear, and save money all at the same time.
 By waxing your skis, you ensure they will work to the best of their ability and give you full control over your movement on the hill.

 How often do you wax your skis?
-Do you do anything to keep them in great shape that we didn’t mention?
-If so, let us know in a comment below.
+Do you do anything to keep them in great shape that I didn’t mention?
+If so, let me know in the comment below.